The Low Vision Examination

 Vision Rehabilitation Services

-Certified Low Vision Therapists (CLVTs), Vision Rehabilitation Therapists (CVRTs), and Orientation and Mobility Specialists (COMS) often work in close partnership with the optometrist or ophthalmologist and can provide training in how to use low vision optical or non-optical devices in practical everyday situations.
+Certified Low Vision Therapists (CLVTs), Vision Rehabilitation Therapists (CVRTs), and Orientation and Mobility Specialists (COMS) often work in close partnership with the optometrist or ophthalmologist and can provide training in how to use low vision optical, non-optical, or electronic magnifying devices in practical, everyday situations.

 - Kaye Olson